 10. Keep it aside for 20-30 minutes.
 We can prepare Bengal gram filling for our boli during this time.

 14. When the Bengal gram mixture cools, grind it to a fine paste without adding water.
-You can choose traditional method or an instant mixer.
+You can choose a traditional method or an instant mixer.

-15. Make lime sized balls from it.
+15. Make lime-sized balls from it.
 We get almost 30 balls of equal size from this amount of Bengal gram mixture.
 This is the filling used for preparing boli.

 18. Maida is elastic in nature, and when combined with oil, it makes the job pretty easy.
 A little practice is needed to cover Bengal gram balls with maida balls.

 20. Take rice flour in a plate and place each ball in it and flip once.
-Repeat the same process for all the 30 balls.
+Repeat the same process for all 30 balls.

 22. Similar to chapattis, sprinkle a little bit of rice flour to spread them fine.
 Excess flour gives white patches on yellow bolis.
-So keep it minimum.
+So keep it minimal.
 Through practice, you can achieve it for sure.

 Prepared bolis

-There are a few things to note at the final stage of Boli preparation
+A few things to note at the final stage of Boli preparation

 Stuffed Boli – A derivative of normal boli